wp-plugins/microblog-poster/readme.txt

 == Frequently Asked Questions ==

-= The PHP cURL extension is really required? =
+= The PHP cURL extension is required? =

 Yes, otherwise the plugin simply won't function at all.